freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 12/13/2022 "Sadness is but a wall between two gardens."
+[On the State of Crypto](https://www.twitter.com/freeglobetrekk)

 + 12/07/2022  Fool me once, shame on you.
 Fool me twice, shame on [me](https://www.twitter.com/richardheartwin).

 + 12/06/2022 Hey look, another coin by Richard [Schueler](https://cfdtoken.com/)